 Scope of Intellectual Property Due Diligence

-Scope is the depth and breadth of the IP due diligence investigation.
-Scope defines what intellectual property assets should be investigated.
-Scope also defines the extent those intellectual property assets should be investigated.
+The scope is the depth and breadth of the IP due diligence investigation.
+The scope defines what intellectual property assets should be investigated.
+The scope also defines the extent those intellectual property assets should be investigated.

 The investigation is the most time-consuming part of IP due diligence.
 This is the search for facts and information.
 During the investigation, it's important to keep in mind the goals and prioritization to maintain focus.
 These are the first two questions to answer.

 What products are involved in the business transaction?